 A $900 gaming PC today opens you up to more processing power and “future-proofness” in terms of gaming performance.

-The RX 6600 XT card combined with a Ryzen 5 5600X provides an excellent level of performance at 1080p resolution, making it almost the “perfect” 1080p gaming PC.
+The RX 7700 XT card combined with a Ryzen 5 5600X provides an excellent level of performance at 1080p resolution, making it almost the “perfect” 1080p gaming PC.
+It’ll absolutely handle higher resolutions as well if that’s what you’re looking to get out of the build.

-At the highest graphics settings possible at 1080p: You can expect this PC build to run games like Valorant to run at 340 FPS avg, Overwatch at 210 FPS avg, Escape From Tarkov at 95 FPS avg, Apex Legends at 160 FPS avg, and Doom Eternal at 170 FPS avg.
+At the highest graphics settings possible at 1080p: You can expect this PC build to run games like Cyberpunk 2077 at 110 FPS average, Dying Light 2 at 115 FPS average, God of War at 110 FPS average, and Doom Eternal at 320 FPS average.

-If you are looking for a high performing 1080p gaming build that provides a hefty amount of processing power then this is the way for a $900 build.
+If you are looking for a high-performing 1080p gaming build that provides a hefty amount of processing power then this is the way for a $900 build.
+Higher-resolution gaming is also very doable, especially after a future CPU upgrade.

 How To Build This $900 Gaming PC